2025 KIAS Winter School on Mathematics and AI

 Home

 The 2025 KIAS Winter School on Mathematics and AI is a four‑day hackathon‑style program at the intersection of mathematics and AI.
+It brings together researchers exploring new connections between the two fields to experiment, collaborate, and pursue future research directions.
 Teams work in parallel on hands‑on projects in math‑for‑AI, AI‑for‑math, and formalization.
 The program also includes invited talks on related topics.

 - Formalization (Lean), Autoformalization, Informalization